Wednesday, July 10, 2024

 It's Time To Kick Ass And Chew Bubblegum...

-After the humiliation I suffered earlier, I decided to cover the constant dreaded battles in this crazy universe.
-Actually, dreaded is perhaps the wrong description because these fights are fantastic fun.
-Plus they are challenging with a good range of options.
-If you are interested in reading Days 1 - 3, they are still available to view here.
+After the humiliation I had previously suffered, I decided to cover the dreaded battles in this universe.
+Actually, "dreaded" is perhaps the wrong description, because these fights are fantastic.
+Plus, they are challenging with a good range of options.
+If you are interested in reading Days 1 - 3, they are available to view here.

-Conflicts happen frequently in Cosmos Chronicles with the entire process being a turn-based event.
+Conflicts occur frequently, and the entire process is turn-based.
 Damage is dealt with each hit and repeats until someone dies or scarpers.
 From what I've experienced, there are two styles of battle 1) Getting ambushed when on foot exploring a planet.
 You use whatever you're carrying, swords/guns/etc. 2) When travelling deep space and another pilot doesn't like the cut of your jib!
 You will use the ship's weaponry and defences.

-It's never long before someone or something decides to attack!
+It's never long before someone or something attacks!
 So let's take a closer look at each style of battle...

 Fisticuffs